RDFroeber/hunger-games/README.md

 7. I want to know the outcome of each round so that I can announce the dead.
   * If it is not the final round, deaths are announced; otherwise a "victor" is named

-8. I annouce the dead after each round so that the survivors are known.
+8. I announce the dead after each round so that the survivors are known.

 9. I end the game and announce a victor (when only one is left) so that hope survives.